Carlos Santana Player Props: Pirates vs. Nationals

 Carlos Santana At The Plate

-- Santana is hitting .261 with eight doubles, two home runs and 11 walks.
+- Santana is batting .281 with nine doubles, two home runs and 11 walks.

+- Among the qualifying hitters in MLB action, he ranks 48th in batting average, 65th in on-base percentage, and 74th in slugging.

-- Santana will look to extend his five-game hitting streak.
-He's batting .286 in his last games.
+- Santana enters this game on a six-game hitting streak.
+In his last games, he's hitting .381.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.